cyrilschumacher/json-structure-schema/README.md

 * `__pattern__: `

   Defines the path to source key.
 This **property is mandatory**: if it is not present in the JSON object of the schema, the library considered it a simple object.
+Example:

 ```json
 { "__pattern__": "node1.node2.key3"}